Incremental publish could use the wrong primary.xml during fast-forward publish

 I think that the repo.md writing logic is selecting the wrong updateinfo.xml.
 I am looking for where that codepath lives.

-#28 Updated by bmbouter almost 4 years ago
+#28 Updated by bmbouter about 4 years ago

 - Priority changed from High to Low